Valley of the Dolls (novel)

 Valley of the Dolls is the first novel by the American writer Jacqueline Susann.
-Published in 1966, the book was the biggest-selling novel of its year.
-By 2016 it had sold more than 31 million copies, making it one of the all-time best-selling fictional works in publishing history.
+Published in 1966, the book was the best-selling novel of its year.
+By 2016, it had sold more than 31 million copies, making it one of the all-time best-selling fictional works in publishing history.
+It received largely negative reviews.

 Plot

 In 1945 beautiful ingénue Anne Welles moves to New York City to escape the ennui of her Massachusetts hometown.
 She finds work as a secretary to Henry Bellamy, an entertainment lawyer, and befriends Neely O'Hara, an ebullient vaudevillian and aspiring stage actress.
-Henry's employee, Lyon Burke, returns to the agency after World War II, and Anne quickly falls in love with him despite Henry's warning.
-Meanwhile Anne goes on some dates with a small-time salesman named Allen Cooper.
-Allen suddenly reveals that he is a millionaire pretending to be a normal person in order to make sure Anne's feelings are genuine.
+Henry's former employee, Lyon Burke, returns to the agency after World War II, and Anne quickly falls in love with him despite Henry's warning.
+Meanwhile Anne goes on some dates with a small-time salesman named Allen Cooper, who suddenly reveals that he is a millionaire pretending to be an ordinary person in order to make sure Anne's feelings are genuine.
 He proposes to Anne and their love story becomes a media sensation.

 Anne befriends Helen Lawson, a brilliant, ruthless, unhappy Broadway legend.
-Neely is hired for Helen's latest show but Helen takes a dislike to her and minimizes her role.
-Anne uses her friendship with Lyon to secure Neely a bigger role, and Neely becomes a breakout star; Helen cruelly rejects Anne by revealing she was only interested in Anne's friendship for the chance at a sexual relationship with Allen's father.
+Neely is hired for Helen's latest show, but Helen takes a dislike to her and minimizes her role.
+Anne uses her friendship with Lyon to secure Neely a bigger role, and Neely becomes a breakout star; Helen cruelly rejects Anne by revealing the she was only interested in Anne's friendship for the chance at a sexual relationship with Allen's father.
 Anne also befriends Jennifer North, a kindhearted young actress famous for her attractive figure.

 On the night of the show's opening, Anne and Lyon consummate their feelings, and Anne and Allen break up.
 The production is a massive success.
 Neely enjoys a meteoric rise to fame and moves to California to begin a film career.
-Anne's mother dies and she returns to her hometown with Lyon, who wants to quit the agency, live in Anne's family home, and write novels.
+Anne's mother dies and Anne returns to her hometown with Lyon, who wants to quit the agency, live in Anne's family home, and write novels.
 Though Anne loves Lyon deeply, she refuses to move back to Massachusetts.
 Lyon breaks up with Anne and moves to England to write, leaving Anne heartbroken.
 Though Anne takes years to move on, she eventually becomes a model for beauty products and starts dating the cosmetics company owner, the older, wealthy Kevin Gillmore.